Skip to main content

 Lower accident rates, lower premiums

-If you live in a high-risk area, moving to a lower-risk area can improve your Regionalklasse -- though this is rarely practical just for insurance savings.
-The difference between class 3 and class 10 can be EUR 100-200 annually on liability insurance.
+If you live in a high-risk area, moving to a lower-risk area can improve your Regionalklasse, though this is rarely practical just for insurance savings.
+The difference between a low and a high regional class can add a noticeable amount to your annual liability premium.

 For Expats: Registration Matters